-Graduate students in the School of Labour Studies are provided shared offices (KTH 726, 727, 728 and 729) for your TA office hours and socializing.
-Each office has a computer(s) with internet access.
-Keys are provided for a \$20 deposit in September which is refunded when keys are returned (usually in April).
-Replacement cost for lost keys: \$100.
+MA students with TA duties in the School of Labour Studies are provided shared offices (KTH 726 & 727) for your TA office hours and socializing.
+Each office has a computer(s) with internet access and individual desks for each student.
+Any computer issues should be reported to LS staff as soon as discovered to request appropriate IT support.
+Office keys are provided in September.